 When my mind is pure, I can hear the wisdom of my heart.
 I can hear the voice of God.
 I am content.
 I am complete.
 I am still.
 I am free.

-a Siddha Yogi from Summer Hill, Australia
+Summer Hill, Australia

 One of the many things that I love about Siddha Yoga is the focus on experiencing God in the present moment.